EEOB-BioData/EEOB-BCB-546/assignments.md

 * The assignment is due via submission in Canvas by 5pm on September 27th

 ### Assignment 2: R
 * The R Assignment is available through the course GitHub repository in the [`R_Assignment`](https://github.com/EEOB-BioData/BCB546X-Fall2019/tree/master/assignments/R_Assignment).
+* There are three deadlines for this assignment:
+  - Email your url link to the GitHub (public) repository you have created by 1pm on Wednesday, October 16.
+  - Push your review to the forked repository and submit a Pull request by 1pm on Friday, October 18.
-* The assignment is due for peer review by 1pm on Wednesday, October 16.
-The final version of the assignment is due via submission in Canvas by 1pm on Monday, October 21st.
+  - Submit a link to the final version of your assignment in Canvas by 1pm on Monday, October 21.

 ### Assignment 3: Data Management Plans